shreyash1505/RideSharing/README.md

   - Set the start_date, start_time and end_time
   - Start the GraphHopper API by running the command as mentioned above
   - Uncomment the commented cell and run this cell only once for the respective time windows
+  - default values for db connection: Username: root, Pass: root, port: 3306
+  - If diffrent, Update the user name, password and port numbers for db connection throughout the file.
   - Run all the cells
   - Results are printed for each pool window